-In the morning the storm still raging, they await for the French during two hours.
+In the morning the storm still raging, they await up to 10 O'clock for Vincendon and Henry.
 Bonatti stated later:

-In the morning of the 27th they wait several hours for Vincendon and Henry to arrive.
-Bonatti decides against going down to Chamonix, although a much shorter way, but to go down to Gonella via the Bionassay ridge believing the snow there will be less avalanche prone.
+Bonatti decides against going down to Chamonix, although a much shorter way, but to go down to Gonella via the Bionassay ridge believing the snow there to be less avalanche prone.

-He decides that he must save Gheser whose feet are so swollen that he cannot put his boots on.
+He must save Gheser whose feet are so swollen that he cannot put his boots on.
 With the Vallot blankets and bits of a sleeping bag Bonatti makes some makeshift shoes fixing on them Gheser’s crampons with lanyards, belts and wire.

 They finally leave Vallot at 10 am, descending via the Bionassay ridge, in a maze of séracs, crevasses and mounds of snow.
 Bonatti knows that he must lose altitude and that friends coming up from Courmayeur should be at Gonella awaiting them.

 A snow bridge breaks and Bonatti falls 20 m in the crevasse below before being stopped by the block of snow formed between his legs.
-Gheser blocks the main rope and Bonatti first using the rope climbs up until the crevasse narrows and continues with his crampons, but the end is overhanging.
+Gheser blocks the main rope and Bonatti using the rope climbs up where the crevasse narrows; he continues with his crampons, but the end is overhanging.
 He asks Gheser to make loops on one of the rope's ends, lower it to him and fix it securely.
 Using one loop he swings his body several times until he reaches the crevasse’s opening and with the help of Gheser gets out of the crevasse.
 The manœuvre has taken two hours and a half, time is 5 pm and Gonella is still 700 m below.
-They have to bivouac again.
+They must bivouac again.

 Translation of the Newspaper French text: